 Haddonfield Criminal Lawyers at Aita Law, LLC Defend Clients Charged with Resisting Arrest

 At Aita Law, LLC, we know a criminal charge can impact your life for years to come.
 Trust a dedicated Haddonfield criminal lawyer to recommend the smartest legal course of action for your case after carefully reviewing the evidence and circumstances of your arrest.
 If your lawyer uncovers police misconduct, your case could possibly be dismissed entirely through pretrial motions.
 For a free consultation, call us at 856-287-7800 or contact us online to get started today.
-Based in Haddonfield, New Jersey, we represent clients throughout South Jersey, including Cherry Hill and Camden.
+Based in Haddonfield and Marlton, New Jersey, we represent clients throughout South Jersey, including Cherry Hill and Camden.

 KENNETH D. AITA, ESQUIRE